 Fun fact: A lot of kids are really tired at the end of the day.
 They are actually not that hungry and their bodies may not need dinner.
 That is okay.

-The reason for being consistent with the rule is this: if your child doesn’t eat dinner, and you make them something else, even 3 times in a row, they will know they can get you to make them special food.
+The reason for being consistent with the rules of your meal schedule is this: if your child doesn’t eat dinner, and you make them something else, even 3 times in a row, they will know they can get you to make them special food.
 That isn’t fair to you or to them.

 What about kids who do need a bedtime snack?

-My kids actually do get a bedtime snack.
+My kids actually do get a bedtime snack in their meal schedule.
 That’s because I have one kid who will eat dinner and then still wake up in the middle of the night hungry.
 The other kid gets bedtime snack because his brother does.
 I notice he doesn’t always eat it, though.

-If you do a bedtime snack, keep it consistent and the food healthy and plain.
+If you include a bedtime snack in your meal schedule, keep it consistent and the food healthy and plain.
 This keeps kids from holding out on dinner, to get special food.
 We always have a bedtime snack.
 It’s just part of our routine.
 And the offerings often include fruits and veggies.

 What to serve at meals and snacks